Giuseppe Calderone: At war with the Corleonesi

 Calderone and Di Cristina became early targets of Totò Riina and Bernardo Provenzano and their Corleonesi in their attempt to dominate the Sicilian Mafia.
 The Corleonesi were attacking the allies of the Palermo families in the other provinces to isolate men like Stefano Bontade, Salvatore Inzerillo and Gaetano Badalamenti.

 Calderone and Di Cristina recognised the danger.
-Calderone was challenged by Nitto Santapaola in Catania, while Francesco Madonia, not to be confused with his relative Francesco "Ciccio" Madonia, wanted to eliminate Di Cristina in the province of Caltanissetta.
-On November 21, 1977, Di Cristina survived a shooting, but his most loyal men Giuseppe Di Fede and Carlo Napolitano were murdered by the Corleonesi.
+Calderone was challenged by Nitto Santapaola in Catania, while Francesco Madonia, capo of the Vallelunga Pratameno Mafia family (not to be confused with Francesco "Ciccio" Madonia from Palermo), wanted to eliminate Di Cristina in the province of Caltanissetta.
+On 21 November 1977, Di Cristina survived a shooting, but his most loyal men Giuseppe Di Fede and Carlo Napolitano were murdered by the Corleonesi.
 Madonia was suspected to be behind the attack.

 In January 1978, Salvatore "Ciaschiteddu" Greco, the old and ailing former head of the Sicilian Mafia Commission, came all the way from Venezuela to try to restrain Calderone, Di Cristina, Gaetano Badalamenti and Salvatore Inzerillo from retaliating against the growing power of the Corleonesi.
 Di Cristina and Badalamenti wanted to kill Francesco Madonia, the boss of Vallelunga Mafia family and an ally of the Corleonesi in the province of Caltanissetta.
 Greco tried to convince them not to go ahead and offered Di Cristina to emigrate to Venezuela.

-Nevertheless, Calderone, Badalamenti and Di Cristina decided to go on and Francesco Madonia was murdered on April 8, 1978, by Di Cristina and Salvatore Pillera (from Catania, who was dispatched by Calderone).
+Nevertheless, Calderone, Badalamenti and Di Cristina decided to go on and Francesco Madonia was murdered on 8 April 1978, by Di Cristina and Salvatore Pillera (from Catania, who was dispatched by Calderone).
 In retaliation, Di Cristina was killed in May 1978 by the Corleonesi.
-Next was Giuseppe Calderone, who was killed on September 8, 1978.
+Next was Giuseppe Calderone, who was killed on 8 September 1978.
 His rival Nitto Santapaola – who had forged an alliance with the Corleonesi – took over the command of the Catania Mafia Family.
 These killings were just a prelude to the Second Mafia War that really started after the murder of Stefano Bontade in 1981.

 One of the more bizarre anecdotes Calderone's brother Antonio Calderone (who became a state witness in 1987) related in his memoirs was that of Riina giving an impassioned eulogy of Pippo Calderone as a great peacemaker at the funeral that reduced many hardened mafiosi to tears, even though they knew that Riina himself probably had ordered the killing.